 For more information on Tier 4 General maintenance requirements, visit this webpage.

 The financial evidence required will depend on whether you are boarding at the independent school or living independently.
-Please refer to the UKVI (UK Visas and Immigration, also known as UKBA) website for full details.

 The Financing (or maintenance) criteria can be funded either by: